sammydowds/next-blog/README.md

 This blog is built with Next JS.
 Features include:
 - Ability to write a markdown file, and it immediately becomes a blog post (deployed automatically)
 - Sitemap automatically generated with `postbuild`
+- Ability to message me (please do), bring me some leads